Acid Reflux: Causes & Self Care Remedies

 - Dry, sore or irritated throat.

-When you eat, food passes from your mouth into a tube (about 10 inches long), called the oesophagus.
+When you eat, food passes from your mouth into a tube (about 10 inches long), called the esophagus.

-Before entering the stomach, food travels through an opening at the end of the oesophagus.
+Before entering the stomach, food travels through an opening at the end of the esophagus.
 This opening acts like a gate, which allows food to pass into the stomach.